-Conquesting in AdWords is an aggressive marketing strategy where one company bids on keywords targeted towards a competitor’s brand name.
+Conquesting in Google Ads is an aggressive marketing strategy where one company bids on keywords targeted towards a competitor’s brand name.
 Conquesting is an in-your-face attack on your competitors’ customer base, and almost always provokes a reaction.
 Skilled marketers sometimes even use conquesting to force a competitor to react, in the hope that competitors will roll out marketing campaigns or spend their budgets too early.

 Advantages of Conquesting